All About Rafting the Snake River

 Where is the Snake River?

-The Snake River runs through the states of Wyoming, Oregon, Idaho, and Washington, and is the largest tributary to the mighty Columbia River.
+The path of the Snake River runs through the states of Wyoming, Oregon, Idaho, and Washington, and is the largest tributary to the mighty Columbia River.
 The river meanders along the border of Idaho and Eastern Oregon for much of its track.

-The first big population center downriver from the headwaters is the scenic Wyoming city of Jackson.
+The first big population center downriver from the headwaters of Snake River is the scenic Wyoming city of Jackson.
 Other cities along the path of the river include Idaho Falls, ID; Twin Falls, ID; Lewiston, ID; and the city of the mouth, Pasco, WA.

 What is the course of the river?